 Vrai, mal, dialectique.
 Philosophy Around 1961, mainly during the military service.

-gives expression of my early scepticism, just slightly veiled by some
+my early scepticism, just slightly veiled by some precautionary

 It is my first original and serious philosophical world.
 My precedent dissertations, for example "Le beau dans la nature et dans l'art", showed mainly le low level of my philosophical culture at that time, which did not prevented me from pretentions to originality.
 As one says in French "Aux innocents les mains pleines".